pierandom/separable-resnet/README.md

 |     :---:        |   :---:  |    :---:    |
 |SeparableResNet4-3|   0.45M  |     96.09   |

 Weights are available under `trained-models`.
+Look at `check_results.py` on how to use them.

 ### Test Accuracy Breakdown
 |  |  |  |  |  |  |  |